vaskocuturilo/SimpleAuthorizationWithRest/README.md

 # The simple authorization application.
-This is simple authorization application with REST API and mongodb
+This is simple authorization application with REST API.

 ## Test scenario:
 - Create simple application for authorization.